Healthy eating and drinking in the early days

-Even though you might feel tired and want to rest every chance you get, exercise can actually increase your energy levels and make you feel better.
+Exercise can increase your energy levels and help you feel good.
 Movement is what matters – 30 minutes or so a day.

-It can be hard to find the time to fit this in, but you can try making it part of everyday activities.
+It might be easiest to make physical activity a part of everyday activities.
 For example, pushing your baby’s pram to the shops to pick up some things for dinner gets you out of the house and keeps you active too.

-Check with your doctor or pharmacist about whether any medications that you or your partner take – including herbal tonics or tablets – have side effects that could make it hard to care for your baby.
+Check with your doctor or pharmacist about any medications that you or your partner take.
+Some medications, including herbal tonics or tablets, have side effects that could make it hard to care for your baby.
 This might include anything that causes drowsiness, affects your balance or affects your reflexes – for example, when driving a car.

 Australian guidelines say that drinking is harmful to your health.
 By limiting yourself to no more than four standard alcoholic drinks in a day and no more than ten standard drinks over a week, you’ll reduce your risk of harm.